nizzaneela/Programming_error_explanation/README.md

 ### The stable coalescence

-The simulated phylogenies are constructed by coalescing lineages sampled from the first 50,000 simulated infections.
-Partial and delayed sampling is simulated by sampling only a portion of simulated infections, and by ignoring samples that precede the first simulated hospitalization (page 8 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf)).
+The simulated phylogenies are constructed by coalescing lineages sampled from the first 50,000 simulated cases.
+Partial and delayed sampling is simulated by sampling only a portion of simulated cases, and by ignoring samples that precede the first simulated hospitalization (page 8 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf)).

 ![Excerpt from page 8 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/4b653347fb1b4642c98d82c50fcea29200c4add1/sample.png)